neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 `/home/minknow/scripts/playback_true.sh`

-Start Minknow again and in the nanodip UI start the next testrun.
+Start Minknow again and in the NanoDiP UI start the next testrun.
 In playback mode you will see reads generated in Minknow.

-After successfull completion of the second test run, please start a run in playback mode (link above the blue 2) and coose the GSE90496.xls reference set:
+After successful completion of the second test run, please start a run in playback mode (link above the blue 2) and choose the GSE90496.xls reference set:

 After this simulated test run was started, under Mk1b status you are advised to select:
 ![picture alt](https://github.com/neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/blob/main/terminate_run_150_MB_box.png).